-In December 9, 1968, roughly a thousand people watched Douglas Engelbart’s “The Mother of all Demos”.
+On December 9, 1968, roughly a thousand people watched ‘The Mother of All Demos’, presented by Douglas Engelbart.
 It was the very first demo that captivated the audience and created a category as a show.
-It wasn’t strictly a product demo, but a demo of visionary computer technologies such as: the mouse, hypertext, video conferencing, and a collaborative real-time editor, all in 100 minutes.
+It wasn’t strictly a product demo, but rather a demo of visionary computer technologies such as the mouse, hypertext, video conferencing, and a collaborative real-time editor, all in 100 minutes.

 46 years later, with all the amazing technology we have at our hands and the number of products being launched every day, we still see how elusive is to craft an outstanding demo.

 So let’s have a look at how to make a compelling demo that will make your product stand out.
-We’ll cover different types of product demos, take a look at the structure of a demo, how to prepare, and what to avoid.
+We’ll cover different types of product demos, take a look at the structure of a demo, how to prepare, how to write a demo script and what to avoid.

 This article will focus on software/web-based products, though most of the principles here will apply to just about any sort of product.